-- Heat olive oil over medium heat.
-Add diced onions and saute until translucent.
+To make the BBQ sauce, heat olive oil over medium heat.
+Add diced onions and sauté until translucent.
 Let cool.
 Combine all the ingredients in a food processor or blender and puree until smooth.
 Store in the refrigerator.

-- Heat up black eye peas in a saucepan over medium heat.
-Add about ¼ cup barbecue sauce and stir to coat.
+To assemble the bowls, heat up black eye peas in a saucepan over medium heat.
+Add about 1/4 cup barbecue sauce and stir to coat.

 Now that I don’t go to The Bye and Bye much, my new favorite meal (that I must work on replicating) is the Bistro Beet Burger at Portobello.
 Oh Myyyyy!